 No, membership dues are non-refundable.

-NACA membership expires on April 30, regardless of when you join.
-Our member year is May 1 – April 30.
+NACA membership expires annually on April 30, regardless of when you join.
+Our membership year runs May 1 - April 30.

 Block Booking is one of the most frequently enjoyed perks of any NACA membership.
 You must be a member institution to participate.